 In the past, I may have alluded to my desire to own a modular synth.
-I’ve held onto that desire since, well, I can’t even think of a time when I didn’t to own and/or build one.
-Until quite literally just now.
+I’ve held onto that desire since, well, I can’t even think of a time when I didn’t want to own and/or build one.
+Until, quite literally, just now.

 What’s strange about this revelation is that there probably couldn’t be a better time to start building one.
 With the maturation of the Eurorack standard, and the ever growing number of modules available, it would be possible to create just about any kind of synthesizer I could want, with numerous oscillators and wave shapers and envelopes and sequencers and arpeggiators — the list of “things” is nearly endless.

 I realize, of course, that I could start such a system with a “semi-modular” synth, such as Moog‘s Mother-32 or Subharmonicon, and a DFAM (Drummer From Another Mother), (or all three) to build a powerful and productive system.
 To that, I could add additional modules as my needs and wallet warranted.
 And that was a possibility that I did consider.

 After all, who wouldn’t want the option of nearly endless sonic options?

 But, this proliferation of modules — and choices — has become one of my personal arguments against building a modular synth, at least at this time.
 The “analysis paralysis” that goes along with deciding where to start on such a project is a very reason why one could spend a lot of time and, eventually, a lot of money, and never quite get to what should be the very reason for building a synth in the first place: creating music!
 You see, when I first got interested in electronic music, things were simple.
 There weren’t so many options, so you built a synth, and got to work.